Highlights:

 Why Banks Enforce Validity Rules?

-Banks enforce the validity of a cheque to:
+Banks enforce the cheque validity to:

 - Manage risk as old cheques might no longer reflect current account funds.